Planet-AI-GmbH/tfaip/docs/source/doc.model.rst

 Model
 =====

-The model glues together several parts that define the setup of the neural network, e.g. the :ref:`Graph<doc.model:Graph-Construction>`, the :ref:`loss<doc.model:Loss>`, or the :ref:`metrics<doc.model:Metric>`.
+The model glues together several parts that define the setup of the neural network, e.g. the :ref:`loss<doc.model:Loss>` or the :ref:`metrics<doc.model:Metric>`.

 The implementation of the model requires to override the base class :ref:`ModelBase<tfaip.model:ModelBase>` and its parameters :ref:`ModelBaseParams<tfaip.model:ModelBaseParams>` (see the following example of the tutorial):